Construction notices

 Tel: 613-254-9643, ext.
 243

 The City of Ottawa has commenced construction on the new watermains, sewers, and associated road rehabilitation work as part of the Greenfield-Main-Hawthorne et al. reconstruction project.
-To facilitate this work, the City of Ottawa has approved the closure of Greenfield Avenue and Main Street, in the southbound direction, as outlined below.
+To facilitate this work, the City of Ottawa has approved the closure of Harvey Street and Echo Drive as outlined below.

-Why: The road closure is required for the safety of the residents and workers, as there is limited area to accommodate the open cut excavation and the necessary labour, materials and equipment.
+Why: The road closures are required for the safety of residents and workers, as there is limited area to accommodate the open cut excavation and the necessary labour, materials and equipment required for water, sewer, and road works.

-Of a map showing the road closures as listed below.
+A map showing the road closure locations as listed above.

 Traffic impacts